 For more information about COVID-19 visit the following health sites:

 For COVID-19 health advice call Healthline – 0800 358 5453 anytime.

 Measles Vaccine Update

 Alternatively, there are a number of pharmacies throughout the Bay of Plenty offering free MMR immunisation for people aged 16 to 49.
-For a detailed list visit the Toi Te Ora Public Health website.
+For a detailed list visit the Bay of Plenty District Health Board measles resource page.